 - Lack of political will to address the governing issues

-- Change in food consumption pattern and lack of proper water storage facilities
+- Changes in food consumption patterns and lack of proper water storage facilities

 - Ignorance at the household level